The best speech-to-text software makes it simple and easy to convert speech into text, and can be available for both desktop and mobile devices.

-While speech-to-text used to be specifically only for desktops, the development of mobile devices and the explosion of easily accessible apps means that transcription can now be carried out on a smartphone or tablet.
+While the best speech to text software used to be specifically only for desktops, the development of mobile devices and the explosion of easily accessible apps means that transcription can now also be carried out on a smartphone or tablet.

-This has made speech-to-text applications increasingly valuable to users in a range of different environments, from education to business.
+This has made the best voice to text applications increasingly valuable to users in a range of different environments, from education to business.
 This is not least because the technology has matured to the level where mistakes in transcriptions are relatively rare, with some services rightly boasting a 99.9% success rate from clear audio.

 Even still, this applies mainly to ordinary situations and circumstances, and precludes the use of technical terminology such as required in legal or medical professions.
 Despite this, digital transcription can still service needs such as basic note-taking which can still be easily done using a phone app, simplifying the dictation process.

 However, different speech-to-text programs have different levels of ability and complexity, with some using advanced machine learning to constantly correct errors flagged up by users so that they are not repeated.
 Others are downloadable software which is only as good as its latest update.